 In Manitoba, as in all provinces of Canada, there are legislated regulatory bodies responsible for establishing the entry requirements for the occupations under their mandate, for recognizing education, training, and experience, and for issuing licences required to work.

 For example, to work as a nurse, your education and experience must first be evaluated by one of the professional regulatory bodies in Manitoba before you are licensed (registered) to work as a registered nurse (RN), licensed practical nurse (LPN), or registered psychiatric nurse (RPN).

 The qualification recognition (QR) process varies for each profession and trade.
 While some steps in the QR process can be completed outside of Manitoba/Canada, the process is typically completed in Canada.
 When you apply to a regulatory body you will be required to meet certain criteria.
 Examples include:

-- provide documentation of qualifications
+- provide documentation of professional qualifications and work history

 The QR process leading to professional registration (licensure or certification) can be very complex.
 It requires a commitment of time, effort, and money.
 Being well informed will help you to plan your career path in Manitoba.

 - Read the Question & Answer Guide to gain a better understanding of qualification recognition in Manitoba.